Vivekpsd/vivekpsd/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on React.JS
+- 🔭 I’m currently exploirng power of JS.
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently building small projects using vanilla JS.
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...